-As life sciences companies face enormous challenges to comply to the increasingly complex regulatory environment and more and more of the world adopts the fully electronic eCTD submission format, the industry is already preparing for major revisions to the way in which information is provided to the health authorities.
+Life sciences companies face enormous challenges to comply to the increasingly complex regulatory environments.
+More and more companies adopt the fully electronic eCTD submission format.
+In the meantime, the industry is already preparing for major revisions to the way in which information is provided to the health authorities.
 So, what is next and how will it impact both the sponsors and health authorities alike?

 An introduction to the Regulatory Product Submission Standard